cozmobotics/blend-images/transitions.md

 The parameter --transition or -t accepts a string which may consitst of the letters b,o,n,d,l.

 The order of the letters is not relevant, "ol" is the same as "lo".
-If there are excessive characters like "x" or so, they are ignored.
+If there are excessive characters like "u" or so, they are ignored.
 Doubling a letter makes no sense, the second occurance of a letter will revert the effect of the first one.

 By default, all effects are enabled.
 You can change this by supplying a --transition or -t parameter.
 If more than one possibility exists, the effect is chosen randomly.